Duck15/TerraAngel/README.md

 System Requirements
 </h2>

-Because TerraAngel uses FNA instead of XNA, not all devices are compatible
+Because TerraAngel uses *FNA* instead of *XNA*, not all devices are compatible

 - Windows 7+
 - OpenGL 3.0+ or D3D11